aimeos/upscheme/README.md

 If you pass no config key or one that doesn't exist, the first configuration is returned ("db" in this case).
 By using the available methods of the database schema object, you can add, update or drop tables, columns, indexes and other database objects.
 Also, you can use `insert()`, `select()`, `update()`, `delete()` and `stmt()` to manipulate the records of the tables.

+After each migration task, the schema updates made in the task are automatically applied to the database.
+If you need to persist a change immediately because you want to insert data, call `$this->db()->up()` yourself.
+An `up()` method is also in any table, sequence, and column object available so you can call `up()` also there.

 In cases you need two different database connections because you want to execute SELECT and INSERT/UPDATE/DELETE statements at the same time, pass `true` as second parameter to `db()` to get the database schema including a new connection:

 ```php
 $db = $this->db( 'db', true );
 ```

+All schema changes made are applied to the database before the schema with the new connection is returned.
 To avoid database connections to pile up until the database server rejects new connections, always calll `close()` for new connections created by `db( '<name>', true )`:

 ```php
 $db->close();